HamidAliakbarlou/Feature-Selection-with-Metaheuristics/README.md

-## Feature Selection with Metaheuristics (Genetic Algorithm, SA, VNS)
+# Feature Selection with Metaheuristics (Genetic Algorithm, SA, VNS)

-#### Coding from scratch for feature selection process (Python implementation of the Genetic Algorithm to select the best features for machine learning):
+### Python Implementation of Metaheuristic Feature Selection for Enhanced Credit Granting"

-Feature selection is a critical stage in machine learning, enhancing both computational efficiency and predictive accuracy by retaining only the most pertinent predictors.
-Feature selection is an NP-hard problem, and there is no algorithm that can be used to solve it in polynomial time.
-Given the number of variables, we can find the number of variables(n) to the power of 2 for our feature combinations.
+Feature selection is imperative in machine learning, improving computational efficiency and predictive accuracy by isolating relevant predictors.
+However, the task is complex, being NP-hard and lacking polynomial time solutions.
+To address this challenge, our project explores modern metaheuristic methods, including Simulated Annealing, Variable Neighborhood Search, and Genetic Algorithm, applied to feature selection tasks using a Support Vector Machine model.
+These approaches offer diverse strategies to streamline feature selection processes and enhance model efficacy.

-Alongside widely used supervised feature selection approaches such as filter and wrapper methods, global search methods like Genetic Algorithm emerge as potent techniques for this purpose.
+Our study showcases significant advancements in prediction accuracy compared to the base model with all features activated.
+Notably, the SVM model achieved a substantial increase in validation set accuracy, from 0.70625 to 0.742, representing an improvement of approximately 5%.
+Despite a slight decrease in accuracy on the test set, the models demonstrated robust generalization capabilities on unseen data, laying the groundwork for future scalability and exploration with larger datasets.

-In our project, we introduce modern metaheuristic methods designed to identify viable solutions in feature selection tasks using a Support Vector Machine model.
-This includes Simulated Annealing, Variable Neighborhood Search, and Genetic Algorithm, offering a diverse array of approaches to optimize feature selection processes.
+Furthermore, feature selection comparison sheds light on the effectiveness of different metaheuristic methods.
+Simulated Annealing, Variable Neighborhood Search, and Genetic Algorithm outperformed the base model and showcased competitive performance.
+Simulated Annealing, particularly, exhibited superior efficacy compared to Variable Neighborhood Search and demonstrated similar effectiveness to Genetic Algorithm.
+This highlights the potential of metaheuristic methods in feature selection tasks and underscores opportunities for further research to optimize predictive modeling in credit granting scenarios.

 ## Dataset
 The dataset we used for this project is the German Credit Data, which categorises loan applicants